The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 But you would be wrong.
 At least, sometimes.
 If there's a huge DPS disparity and one person is doing 50% more DPS than everyone else, they obviously have card priority.
 But we're here to talk about optimization, where one would assume that's not the case.

 You see, the key flaw of simply basing your card targets just on the DPS meter is that the meter reports the average DPS across the entire fight, while a card is only active for 15 out of 30 seconds.
-You shouldn't be asking who's doing the most DPS; you should be asking who's doing the most damage **in this 15 second window.**
+You shouldn't be asking who's doing the most DPS; you should be asking who's doing the most damage **in this 15-second window.**

 For example, a Black Mage might be doing the most DPS overall, but they don't have particularly significant damage spikes.
 Their damage is much more evenly distributed than most jobs.
 In contrast, a Dancer will usually have the lowest personal damage out of all the DPS, but a significant amount of their total damage is condensed into their two-minute burst windows.
 That can easily make them a better card target than a Black Mage for that window.
 In fact, due to their lack of significant burst windows, Black Mages are often the *worst* DPS to card during coordinated party burst windows.

 In general, you prefer to play melee cards, because melee DPS generally have higher personal DPS *and* have bigger burst windows.
 The exception to this is Summoner, specifically because of how their DoTs snapshot.
 Their DoTs are a large portion of their damage, and when you card them during a burst window, they will be snapshotting their DoTs with your card (unless you're late).

-At that point, you're buffing everything they're doing for that 15 second window *and* an extra 15 seconds of their DoTs.
+At that point, you're buffing everything they're doing for that 15-second window *and* an extra 15 seconds of their DoTs.
 Their DoTs contribute almost as much to their overall damage as Ruin III, their primary filler spell, so you're getting a lot of extra value with that snapshot.

 ### Card Timing